slifty/torwolf/docs/GAME.md

  {+}  The agent knows which email accounts a player is accessing.

+ {+}  The agent knows which emails have been read, and when.

  {-} ... unless the player is using SSL.

- {+} ... until the agent supoenas the Email server, at which point SSL no longer has any effect
+ {+} ... until the agent supoenas the Email server, at which point SSL no longer has any effect.

  {-} ... unless the player is using Tor.
+Users of Tor always have the benefits of SSL.

 ###IRC

- {+}  The agent can see when a user does any action.

- {+}  The agent can see when a player does any action.
+ {+}  The agent can see when a player takes any action.

  {-} ... unless the player is using SSL.

- {+} ... until the agent supoenas the IRC server, at which point SSL no longer has any effect
+ {+} ... until the agent supoenas the IRC server, at which point SSL no longer has any effect.

+ (note: tor will have no effect on IRC for the first version)

 ###In General